nervetattoo/jquery-autosave/readme.md

     $("form").autosave({...});

-The jQuery.autosave plugin automatically and unobtrusively saves form field data based on a set of critera.
+The jQuery.autosave plugin automatically and unobtrusively saves form data based on a set of critera.
 Saving can be broken down into a simple five step process:

-1. An event triggers the autosave process.
+1. A trigger callback begins the saving process.
-2. The scope of form fields is narrowed to those that are needed.
+2. The scope of form inputs is narrowed appropriately.
-3. The data from those form fields is extracted and stored for later use.
+3. A dataset is created using those inputs.
 4. The current state of the plugin is tested against a series of conditions.
-5. If these conditions pass, we save the data using any number of methods.
+5. If those conditions pass, we save the data using any number of methods.

-This plugin works strictly with forms and form fields of any type.
+This plugin works strictly with forms and form inputs of any type.
 Any other elements fed to the plugin will be ignored.
 Currently, if you wish to autosave data on a per form basis, you should attach a separate instance of the plugin to each form.

 **Note**: the actual autosave instance (which is stored using jQuery's [.data()](http://api.jquery.com/data/) function) is only attached to **form elements**, even if those element weren't passed in directly.